What is PTSD?

 Anyone can develop PTSD following a traumatic event, but people are at greater risk if the event involved deliberate harm such as physical or sexual assault or they have had repeated traumatic experiences such as childhood sexual abuse or living in a war zone.
 Apart from the event itself, risk factors for developing PTSD include a past history of trauma or previous mental health problems, as well as ongoing stressful life events after the trauma and an absence of social supports.

-Around 1 million Australians experience PTSD in any one year, and 12 per cent of Australians will experience PTSD in their lifetime.
+Around 12 per cent of Australians will experience PTSD in their lifetime.
 Serious accidents are one of the leading causes of PTSD in Australia.

-If a person feels very distressed at any time after a traumatic event, he/she should talk to a doctor or other health professional.
-If a person experiences symptoms of PTSD that persist beyond two weeks, a doctor or a mental health professional may recommend starting treatment for PTSD.
+If you feel very distressed at any time after a traumatic event, talking to your doctor or other health professional is a good first step.
+If you experience symptoms of PTSD that persist beyond two weeks, a doctor or a mental health professional may recommend starting treatment for PTSD.